yctercero/yctercero.github.io/_posts/2016-09-18-nodejs-broken-down.markdown

 permalink: /:title/
 ---

 Node.js - let's break it down and answer a simple question, so what?
-There's a lot of really great **[documentation]** on Node.js, but when I was first circling Node.js, I just wanted to know, at it's most basic, in plain English, what is it? <!--excerpt-->Node.js extends JavaScript's functionality - it allows us developers to do things like read files, write to files, and interact with a database using JavaScript.
-These are all things that prior to Node.js, or rather without it, you would have to do with a server-side language like PHP.
-With Node.js, you are able to write full-stack applications, that is, build out both the front and back-end, using JavaScript.
+We've all heard of it, tried it, maybe even actively use it, but do we really know what it is?
+Would you be able to explain it in plain and simple English?
+After using it for some time myself, and reading lots of really great **[documentation]**, this is what I got - **Node.js is a platform which extends JavaScript's basic functionality.** It allows us to do really cool things like read files, write to files, and interact with a database...using only JavaScript!
+These are all things that, prior to Node.js, you would have had to do with a server-side language like PHP.
+Luckily, Node.js allows us to maintain language consistency through all of our code and write both the front AND back-end in only Jacascript.

 So what's the official definition of Node.js?
-On their site they describe it as follows:
+Their documentation describes it as follows:

 > Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.